djeada/Statistics-Notes/notes/time_series_analysis/invertibility.md

 Since the discriminant is negative, the roots are complex numbers.
 The modulus of these complex roots must be greater than 1 for the process to be invertible.
 If the modulus of the roots is less than 1, the process is not invertible.

-Certainly!
-Let's rewrite and expand the part about **Convergence of the Series** with a more detailed explanation and step-by-step intuition so that it's easier to understand.

----

 ### Convergence of the Series in MA Models

 When working with **Moving Average (MA)** models, it's important to ensure that the infinite series we obtain when trying to express the noise term $Z_t$ as a function of past observations $X_t$ converges.
 This is crucial because we want to guarantee that the process remains stable and well-defined over time.